illoxian/LP_E1P/Lisp/README.txt

 ﻿LittleManComputer - by 829474 Sgro Mattia
 Lisp implementation
-(possibily following the ANSI CL)
+(possibly following the ANSI CL)

-Built with Emcas, LispWorks when needed, with much but less love than prolog.
+Built with Emacs, Lisp Works when needed, with much but less love than prolog.
 By Mattia Sgro,
 badge number 829474, student at Universita' degli Studi di Milano - Bicocca